lehaSVV2009/hibernate-training/README.md

 # Simple Annotations

-TODO divide this sections to annotation specific
+TODO divide this section to annotation specific
 TODO merge @Id section with existing one

 See comments in code of the following annotations: